magepow/yampi-checkout-brazil/README.md

-# Integrater Yampi Checkout with Shopify
+# Yampi Checkout Integration with Shopify

 #### This guide integrater Yampi Checkout Brasil with shopify dropshipping use theme dev by Alothemes